Rahulagowda004/Attendance_system/README.md

 ## Key Features

-- **Flexible Training Options:** Train the model easily with multiple faces simultaneously or with a single face, making it adaptable to various environments.
+- Flexible Training Options:Train the model easily with multiple faces simultaneously or with a single face, making it adaptable to various environments.
-- **Real-Time Face Recognition:** Uses YOLO and facenet for accurate face detection and recognition, ensuring reliable attendance logging.
+- Real-Time Face Recognition:Uses YOLO and facenet for accurate face detection and recognition, ensuring reliable attendance logging.
-- **Capture-Based Attendance:** Capture class attendance by simply taking photos, ideal for large groups where real-time recognition is needed.
+- Capture-Based Attendance:Capture class attendance by simply taking photos, ideal for large groups where real-time recognition is needed.
-- **Web Interface:** The system is deployed as a web application, making it accessible from any device with a browser.
+- Web Interface:The system is deployed as a web application, making it accessible from any device with a browser.
-- **Scalable:** Can be integrated into larger attendance management systems or used as a standalone solution.
+- Scalable: Can be integrated into larger attendance management systems or used as a standalone solution.

 ## Technologies Used

-- **Languages & Frameworks:** Python, HTML, Streamlit
+- **Languages & Frameworks: Python, HTML, Streamlit
 - **Libraries:** facenet_pytorch, OpenCV, YOLO
 - **Other Tools:** numpy, PIL, torch, and more